pateatlau/mfe-rm-nx/README.md

 ## Start the app in local

+- To start the Deposits Remote MFE development server run `nx serve deposits`.
+Open your browser and navigate to http://localhost:4800/.
 - To start the Cards Remote MFE development server run `nx serve cards`.
 Open your browser and navigate to http://localhost:4500/.
 - To start the Casa Remote MFE development server run `nx serve casa`.
 Open your browser and navigate to http://localhost:4600/.
+- To start the Loans Remote MFE development server run `nx serve loans-angular`.
+Open your browser and navigate to http://localhost:4700/.
-- To start the Host Container MFE development server with hot reload, run `nx serve host-container devRemotes=cards, casa`.
+- To start the Host Container MFE development server with hot reload, run `nx serve host devRemotes=deposits, cards, casa` (loans-angular is temporarily not linked with the host container).
 Open your browser and navigate to http://localhost:4300/.
-(NOTE: `nx serve host-container` runs without hot reload when changes are made to the remote MFE's)
+(NOTE: `nx serve host` runs without hot reload when changes are made to the remote MFE's)

 ## Linting

+- To lint Deposits : `nx lint deposits`
 - To lint Cards: `nx lint cards`
 - To lint Casa: `nx lint casa`
 - To lint Host Container: `nx lint host-container`
 - To lint Utils: `nx lint utils`
-- To lint shared-ui-components: `nx lint shared-ui-components`
+- To lint shared-ui-components: `nx lint shared-ui`

 ## Unit Testing

+- To run unit test for Deposits : `nx test deposits`
 - To run unit test for Cards: `nx test cards`
 - To run unit test for Casa: `nx test casa`
+- To run unit test for Loans: `nx test loans-angular`
-- To run unit test for Host Container: `nx test host-container`
+- To run unit test for Host: `nx test host`
 - To run unit test for Utils: `nx test utils`
-- To run unit test for shared-ui-components: `nx test shared-ui-components`
+- To run unit test for shared-ui-components: `nx test shared-ui`

 ## Build for production deploy

+- To build Deposits : `nx build deposits`
 - To build Cards: `nx build cards`.
 It will generate output in dist/apps/cards.
 - To build Casa: `nx build casa`.
 It will generate output in dist/apps/casa.
+- To build Loans: `nx build loans-angular`.
+It will generate output in dist/apps/loans-angular.
-- To build Host Container: `nx build host-container`.
-It will generate output in dist/apps/host-container.
+- To build Host Container: `nx build host`.
+It will generate output in dist/apps/host.
 - To build utils: `nx build utils`.
 It will generate output in dist/libs/utils.
-- To build shared-ui-components: `nx build shared-ui-components`.
-It will generate output in dist/libs/shared-ui-components.
+- To build shared-ui: `nx build shared-ui`.
+It will generate output in dist/libs/shared-ui.

 Notes:

-- Utils & shared-ui-components need not be built as they are libraries & not apps.
+- Utils & shared-ui need not be built as they are libraries & not apps.
-- shared-ui-components use `vite` as build tool, instead of `webpack`.
+- shared-ui use `vite` as build tool, instead of `webpack`.

 ## Run-many

 - `nx run-many -t lint`: Run all lints
 - `nx run-many -t test`: Run all tests
 - `nx run-many -t build`: Run all builds
-- `nx run-many -t test -p proj1 proj2`: Test proj1 and proj2
+- `nx run-many -t test -p cards casa`: Test cards and casa
-- `nx run-many -t test -p proj1 proj2 --parallel=5`: Test proj1 and proj2 in parallel of 5 tasks
+- `nx run-many -t test -p cards casa --parallel=5`: Test cards and casa in parallel of 5 tasks
-- `nx run-many -t test -p proj1 proj2 --parallel=false`: Tet proj1 and proj2 in sequence
+- `nx run-many -t test -p cards casa --parallel=false`: Test cards and casa in sequence

 ## Affected